KittenpawFromsoftfur/Hackulator/readme.md

 ```
 set_inputformat hexadecimal
 ```
-Result: The default input format is now hexadecimal, which means you don't have to prefix numbers with '0x' anymore.
+Result: The default input format is now hexadecimal, which means you don't have to prefix hexadecimal numbers with ':x' any more.

 # Program call parameters
 ```
 -m...
 Whether to start with a maximized window (optional, 0 = off (default), 1 = on)
 -s...
 Specify the save file path, please include save file name and extension (optional, default: program location --> 'settings.txt')

+Example: Hackulator.exe -m 1, -s C:\Users\Bob\Desktop\settings.dat
 ```

 # Thanks